pachyderm/kfdata/example/README.md

 # KFData Demo

-In this example, we'll train a PyTorch classification model and then create a KFData inference pipeline for it with Kubeflow Pipelines and Pachyderm.
+In this example, we'll train a PyTorch text classification model and then create a KFData inference pipeline for it with Kubeflow Pipelines and Pachyderm.

 Requires:
 - [docker](https://docs.docker.com/engine/install/)